I just got a photo ticket, what should I do now?

 d.
 Stipulated Order of Continuance ("SOC").
 Similar to a deferral, sometimes called an informal deferral.
 Allows you to keep the ticket off your record if you fulfill conditions while having already used, or not used, your deferral, there are costs associated.

 e.
 Amendments - these are usually where prosecutors are present and we reach an agreement to amend the matter to something that will either not appear on your record or is a non-moving violation and therefore will not affect you; however, again there are costs associated with entering into such resolutions.
+Examples would be amending to a seatbelt or tabs violation.

 4. Deferral – A deferral is a once in seven (7) year option for both a moving and non-moving violation.
 If you are willing to pay court costs of $100-150 and maintain a clean driving record from the date of the hearing until 4-12 months after the hearing, and you comply with the conditions set by the court, the matter will never appear on your driving record and will be dismissed.
 However, the deal is, if you obtain another ticket during the deferral period and that matter stays on your record, you lose the original deferral and have to pay the original fine on the ticket to the court.
 As a result, I would caution against this, because each court is different and has different eligibility requirements and conditions.
 It is probably best to use this option sparingly.